souravrane/ChatBot/README.md

 3) Integrate with one of the applications from the integrations tab.
 4) Your chatbot is all set !
 Enjoy talking to it :) !

+*remove the .gitattributes and readme file before importing